Hiawatha-Lake Intersection Study

 - Developing a phased action plan for the implementation of interim improvements

 - Updated graphics

 The City and County are working directly with community stakeholders to develop engagement events for Phase 2.
 Public engagement events will occur in the spring and summer of 2018.
-Please check this website for more details on upcoming events.
+Staff are engaging policymakers throughout the study.
+Please check this website for more details on upcoming public engagement events.

 Hi-Lake Phase 1 Study (completed 2016)

 In February 2016, the City and Hennepin County completed the Hi-Lake Phase 1 Intersection Study, a technical study to inform decisions about potential improvements to the pedestrian and bicycle environment at the Hi-Lake interchange.
 Phase 1 of the study documented existing conditions, key transportation issues at the intersection, and identified a number of potential short and long-term treatments at the intersection.

 Several multimodal goals emerged from Phase 1 of the Study, including: